 After the series ended on a cliffhanger, fans are now eagerly anticipating season two (which was announced before the first season even premiered).
 Here’s everything you need to know about You season two.

-Although Badgley is set to return, the majority of the cast is likely to be new after (spoiler alert!)
+Although Badgley is set to return, the majority of the cast is destined to be new after (spoiler alert!)
 Joe murdered his girlfriend, Beck (Elizabeth Lail), who he had been stalking for the entire series.

 The next season will be set in LA, with brand new actors.

 Joining the main cast as the series’ new female lead is Haunting of Hill House‘s Victoria Pedretti.
 She is set to play Love Quinn, an aspiring chef who’s working an unfulfilling job and who’s disenchanted with social media.
 She’s also grieving, and when she meets Joe in LA she senses that he too has lost someone.

 Further cast for season two includes Melanie Field as Sunrise, “a stay at home mommy blogger raising a toddler,” and Marielle Scott as her partner Lucy, an “edgy-chic literary agent” with a deadpan sense of humour.

 Then there’s Magda Apanowicz as Sandy, “a woman from Joe’s past,” and Charlie Barnett, who stars as Gabe – best friend of Victoria Pedretti’s character Love Quinn.

 The role of Love’s brother Forty Quinn will be played by James Scully, described as “confident, opinionated and privileged – at his best, a charming buddy; at his worst, a razor-sharp bully.”

 Meanwhile, Jane the Virgin actress Jenna Ortega will star as a teenager called Ellie.